-- 1. All nursing students must have a 2 step Tuberculin Skin Test (TST) before entry into the nursing program.
-Once the 2 step TST is completed.
-Students can get the one step TB screening thereafter. - 2.
-If the student has evidence of TB screen within the past 12 months, the 2-step TST is waived. - 3.
+- 1. All nursing students must have a 2 step Tuberculin Skin Test (TST) or QuantiFERON gold testing before attending clinicals. - 2.
+If the student has evidence of TB screening within the past 12 months, the 2-step TST is waived.
+The student must have an annual screening within a year of his/her previous test. - 3.
 Students are required to undergo an annual TB screening. - 4.
-Positive TB skin test must have a chest X-ray negative for TB.
-Chest x-ray report must be provided.
+Positive TB skin test must have a chest X-ray result following the skin test that is negative for TB.
+The chest x-ray report must be provided to the nursing department.